DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/5 Item Types/GroupItem/captionTemplate.md

 ---
 ---
 ##### shortDescription
-Specifies a template that can be used to replace group caption with custom content.
+Specifies a template that can be used to replace group captions with custom content.

 ##### param(data): Object
 The group item's data.